EVERYTHING YOU NEED TO KNOW ABOUT GOLD PLATING

 2- WHAT IS THE DIFFERENCE BETWEEN GOLD-PLATED AND SOLID GOLD?

 Gold-plated jewelry has a thin layer of gold applied to the surface, while solid gold jewelry is made entirely out of gold.
-Gold-dipped jewelry is an affordable way to enjoy the look of solid gold without the high price tag.
-However, remember that gold-plated jewelry will not last as long as solid gold jewelry and may need replating over time.
+Dipping jewelry in gold is an affordable way to enjoy the look of solid gold without the high price tag.
+However, remember that gold-plated metal will not last as long as solid gold jewelry and may need replating over time.

 3- WHICH METALS CAN BE GOLD PLATED?

-Most metals, including nickel, brass, stainless steel, silver, and copper, can be gold-plated.
+Dipping jewelry in gold can be done with most metals, including nickel, brass, stainless steel, silver, copper, etc.

 4- DOES GOLD PLATED MEAN FAKE?